benjaminy/TenaciousCalf/README.md

 But under the hood there is still a small amount of copying and discarding going on here, not just updating the structure in-place.
 Even with very sophisticated allocators and garbage collectors, this creates a non-trivial amount of overhead for some applications.

-One of the two interesting features of the structures the TC library is that update procedures are mutable, but copying is extremely cheap.
+One of the two interesting features of the structures in the TC library is that update procedures are mutable, but copying is extremely cheap.
 So application writers are encouraged to use patterns like this:

   ```
-  def addSomePeople( people ):
+  **def** addSomePeople( people ):
     people2 = copy( people )
     add_mutable( people2, "Eve" )
     add_mutable( people2, "Bob" )